 Barley is simple to make and doesn’t take much time.
 You can quickly choose to make it even during the stressful time frame.

 The easiest way of cooking barley is to boil one cup of barley seeds in 3 cups of water.
 Bring the water to boil, add barley seeds, and again boil them to a simmer.

 If you choose pearl barley, it requires less water and takes around 40 min to cook.
 For pot (polished) barley, it may take one hour, and hulled barley takes nearly 1 1/2 hours.

 You should soak barley first.
 Soaking for a long time makes the nutrients easily absorbable and also increases their digestibility.

-Take barley in a bowl, wash it properly and add water enough as to cover the seeds.
-Leave it overnight, strain the following morning and keep the water as it is nutrient rich, it can be used in soups, dals, and even for kneading dough.
+Take barley in a bowl, wash it properly and add water enough to cover the seeds.
+Leave it overnight, strain the following morning and keep the water as it is nutrient-rich.
+It can be used in soups, dals, and even for kneading dough.

 You can also store them in the refrigerator for about 2 days and cook whenever you like.

 Here we take you to some interesting and tasty recipes you can make for your little one:

 1. Barley apple porridge for babies:

 You require whole barley, apples, and water to prepare barley apple porridge.
 It can be the best solid food to introduce to your baby.